Meditation

 - Focus your attention on one thing, such as your breathing, the sounds around you or a specific object.

-Meditation works best when it is done regularly, so it is best to keep practicing until you find a technique that suits you so that it can easily become a habit.
+Meditation works well when it is done regularly, so it is best to keep practicing until you find a technique that suits you.
+This will help turn meditation into a habit.

 Learn more here about the development and quality assurance of healthdirect content.